Business – Accounting Business Administration – Accounting

 - ACCT1000 Financial Accounting 1

 - Learn the essentials of accounting by examining the role of accounting in planning and controlling business operations.
-Using Generally Accepted Accounting Principles (GAAP), you will be introduced to the basics of accounting including the Statement of Financial Position, the Statement of Operations, books of original entry, the trial balance and the general ledger.
-The course emphasizes the development of a strong foundation for examining conceptual and procedural elements of the accounting cycle.
-International Financial Reporting Standards (IFRS) and Accounting Standards for private Enterprises (ASPE) are introduced as resources tools as well as the CICA Handbook.
+Using Generally Accepted Accounting Principles (GAAP), you will be introduced to the basics of accounting including the balance sheet, the income statement, books of original entry, the trial balance and the general ledger.
+The focus of this course is on your development of strong bookkeeping skills and an understanding of how and why entries are made in a business' books.
+You will also focus on the Accounting Standards for Private Enterprises (ASPE) used in small to medium-sized, privately-owned businesses.

 - BUSI1016 Introduction to Business

 - This course provides an overview of business in the Canadian environment using an integrated model.
 Topics covered include: the environment of business (social, technological, economic and political) as well as functional areas of business (marketing, accounting, finance, production and human resources) and legal and corporate governance information.
 A semester-long group project will provide you with the opportunity to explore the world of business, create work habits related to researching a company and stay current with what is going on in the business world.

 - MRKT1005 Introduction to Marketing

 - Welcome to marketing!
 You will learn how businesses reach and influence their customers.
 This course covers far more than advertising.
 You will discover how to create a marketing plan that can sell.

 - First Year - Semester Two